jhuus/BriteKit/api-reference.md

 - input_path (str): Recording or directory containing recordings.
 - output_path (str): Output directory.
 - rtype (str): Output format: "audacity", "csv" or "both".
+- start_seconds (float): Where to start processing each recording, in seconds.
+- debug_mode (bool): If true, log scores for the first spectrogram, then stop.
+For example, '71' and '1:11' have the same meaning, and cause the first 71 seconds to be ignored.
+Default = 0.

 ### Audio
 **Class**